VarboxInternational/docs/installation.md

 <a name="manual-installation"></a>
 ## Manual Installation

-If for some reason you don't want to automatically install the [VarBox](/) platform, you can do so manually, by following the below steps.
+If for some reason you don't want to automatically install the Varbox platform, you can do so manually, by following the steps below.

-The following steps also provides useful insight on what the `varbox:install` artisan command actually does.
+> The following steps also provide useful insight on what the `varbox:install` command does.

 <a name="publish-vendor-files"></a>
 #### Publish Vendor Files